Contact processes on the integers: Introduction and main results

 \section{Introduction and main results}

 We begin by defining a class of processes that includes the processes we are especially interested in.
-The \textit{nearest neighbours three state contact process} with parameters $(\lambda,\mu)$ is a continuous time Markov process $\zeta_{t}$ with state space $\{-1,0,1\}^{\Z}$, elements of which are called configurations.
-The evolution of $\zeta_{t}$ is described locally as follows.
-Think of configurations as functions from $\Z$ to $\{-1,0,1\}$, transitions at each site $x$, $\zeta_{t}(x)$, occur according to the rules:
+The three state contact process on the integers with nearest neighbours interaction and parameters $(\lambda,\mu)$ is a continuous time Markov process $\zeta_{t}$ with state space $\{-1,0,1\}^{\Z}$, elements of which are called configurations and can be thought of as functions from $\Z$ to $\{-1,0,1\}$.
+The evolution of $\zeta_{t}$ is described locally as follows, transitions at each site $x$, $\zeta_{t}(x)$, occur according to the rules:

 for all times $t \geq0$, where $|B|$ denotes the cardinal of $B\subset \Z$.
 Typically, the process started from configuration $\eta$ is denoted as $\zeta_{t}^{\eta}$.
 For general information about interacting particle systems such as the fact that the above rates specify a well-defined process, see Liggett \cite{L}.
-We note that the cases $\lambda = \mu$ and $\mu=0$ correspond to the extensively studied processes known as the contact process and as the forest fire model respectively, see $\mbox{e.g.}$ $\cite{L99}$, $\cite{D88}$.
+We note that the cases $\lambda = \mu$ and $\mu=0$ correspond to the extensively studied processes known as the contact process and as the forest fire model, respectively; an account of various related results and proofs can be found in Chapters 4, 9, and 10 of Durrett \cite{D88} and Part I of Liggett \cite{L99}.
 Furthermore in the literature various survival aspects of the three state contact process on the $d$-dimensional lattice were studied by Durrett and Schinazi \cite{DS} and by Stacey \cite{S}, the latter also includes results for the process on homogeneous trees.

 The process is thought of according to the following epidemiological interpretation.
 Given a configuration $\zeta$, each site $x$ is regarded as infected if $\zeta(x) = 1$, as susceptible and never infected if $\zeta(x) = -1$ and, as susceptible and previously infected if $\zeta(x) = 0$.
 The \textit{standard initial configuration} is such that the origin is infected while all other sites are susceptible and never infected.
-We will use $\zeta_{t}^{O}$ to denote the nearest neighbours three state contact process process started from the standard initial configuration.
+We will use $\zeta_{t}^{O}$ to denote the process started from the standard initial configuration.
 We say that the three state contact process \textit{survives} if $\pr(\zeta_{t}^{O} \mbox{ survives})>0$, where the event $\{\forall t\geq0, \exists x: \zeta_{t}(x) =1\}$ is abbreviated as $\{\zeta_{t} \mbox{ survives}\}$.